 Do you need extra accounting credits for the CPA exam?
 How to make up to the 150 semester hour requirement?
 Here are a few tested and proven ways that work.

 Most State Boards require candidates to fulfill 150 credit hours.
-For a typical bachelor degree holder, this means 30 credit hours of extra courses is necessary.
+For a typical bachelor’s degree holder, this means 30 credit hours of extra courses are necessary.

 I discuss the definition and updates of the 150 credit hour requirement here.
 For practical ways to get the credits done, here are my suggestions.

-If you live in the US and prefer a classroom setting, the nearby community colleges is a good choice.
+If you live in the US and prefer a classroom setting, the nearby community colleges are a good choice.